-Generally, application to OU STEP requires a minimum cumulative grade point average of 3.0 in courses in the major and the minor.
-To progress into the internship year, students admitted to the OU STEP must maintain a minimum GPA of 3.00 in both their major and minor coursework, with no single course grade below C.

-Second undergraduate degree candidates completing the minor may be required to take additional courses at Oakland University beyond the stated minimums.
-Students should consult with the chair in the Department of Economics or with the College of Arts and Sciences advising office.
+Generally, a cumulative grade point average of 3.00 is required in courses included in the minor, with no single course grade below a C. Second undergraduate degree candidates completing the minor may be required to take additional courses at Oakland University beyond the stated minimums.
+Students must consult with the secondary education minor adviser in the department.